-A real-life scenario that demands the implementation of the knowledge would instantly trigger your brain, the links in your brain will light up the necessary portion of information and you won’t get in trouble.
+A real-life scenario that demands the implementation of the knowledge would instantly trigger your brain, the links in your brain will light up the necessary portion of information, and you won’t get into trouble.

 A Leverage of Skills

 Cognitive learning helps develop more skills than what the learner is aiming for.
-You could be learning a new language with this approach but simultaneously, your problem-solving abilities will also be polished.
-This means that right off the bat, your brain begins to learn how to use the learned knowledge to deal with real-life issues.
+You could be learning a new language with this approach, but, simultaneously, your problem-solving abilities will also be polished.
+This means that right off the bat, your brain begins to learn how to use the learned knowledge to deal with real-life issues through new mental processes.

 On top of that, your brain will automatically develop the skill to understand situations at a deeper level in order to tackle them efficiently.

-It is a technique that encourages more learning.
-You won’t feel frustrated.
+It is a technique that encourages more types of learning.
 Instead of wanting to give up, the cognitive approach will make you want to learn even more.
-What’s better than that, right?

 There are three stages of learning.
 Cognitive learning is the first one.
 Once you put this approach in play, the other two steps follow naturally.